Defining of three-dimensional acceleration and inertial mass leading to the simple form F=MA of relativistic motion equation: IV. Einstein and Planck 1905--1907

 On 30 June 1905, Albert Einstein published his work \cite{Einstein June} where, based on the postulate of constant speed of light, he derived the correct transformation of coordinates in the form of (\ref{Lorentz Poincare}).
 Based on that he determined the transformation of the component of velocity parallel to the motion of frame (relativistic velocity subtraction formula):

-where: $\mathrm{u}$ - body velocity, $\mathrm{v}$ - boost velocity, $\mathrm{u}'$ - body velocity in a new frame.
+where: $\mathrm{u}$ -- body velocity, $\mathrm{v}$ -- boost velocity, $\mathrm{u}'$ -- body velocity in a new frame.
 Originally, Einstein wrote the law for addition, not subtraction of velocity.
-He also proposed a general expression for the value of resultant velocity vector $|\mathbf{u}\ominus \mathbf{v}|$.
-For further applications, consider here the (seemingly) equivalent vector form of this velocity subtraction (see \cite{Mexico} for $\mathbf{u}\ominus\mathbf{v}:=(-\mathbf{v})\oplus\mathbf{u}$):
+He also proposed a general expression for the value of resultant velocity vector $|\mathbf{u}\ominus_0 \mathbf{v}|$.
+For further applications, consider here the (seemingly) equivalent vector form of this velocity subtraction (see \cite{Mexico} for $\mathbf{u}\ominus_0\mathbf{v}:=(-\mathbf{v})\oplus\mathbf{u}$):

 where Lorentz factor $\gamma_{\mathrm{v}}$ depends on $\mathrm{v}$.
 This formula is called Einstein's relativistic law of velocity composition (subtraction or addition).
 In fact, Einstein, specifying this law only for the velocity value, determined it with the accuracy of rotation.
 Thus, in a sense, Einstein left a gap here for Thomas-Wigner rotation.
-Formula (\ref{velocity}) is a vector generalization of the formula (\ref{velocity 0}), but $(\mathbf{u}\ominus\mathbf{v})_i \not\equiv \mathrm{u}_i \ominus \mathrm{v}_i$.
-Even so, using the same $\ominus$ symbol for action on vectors and components (or values) should not lead to misunderstandings.
+Formula (\ref{velocity}) is a vector generalization of the formula (\ref{velocity 0}), but $(\mathbf{u}\ominus_0\mathbf{v})_i \not\equiv \mathrm{u}_i \ominus \mathrm{v}_i$.
+Therefore, index 0 was used for the vector operation.
+Zero means that this is not the only possible way to approach the problem of subtraction of velocity vectors.
+The simplest, but not entirely correct vector generalization (depending on the choice of the Cartesian $xyz$ system) is the transfer of operation (\ref{velocity 0}) to the components as $(\mathbf{u}\ominus_1\mathbf{v})_i := \mathrm{u}_i \ominus \mathrm{v}_i$.

 Another important element of the work \cite{Einstein June} was the derivation of relativistic equation of motion for a charge in electromagnetic field: